-8.6.3 Adding a User to an iFolder
+7.6.3 Adding a User to an iFolder

-- 1 On the Sharing tab, click Add to open the Select User dialog box. - 2 From the list of users, select one or more users or LDAPGroups by adding them to the Selected Users list, then click OK.
+- 1 On the Sharing tab, click Add to open the Add Users dialog box. - 2 From the list of users, select one or more users or LDAPGroups and click Add to include your selection to the Users to add list, then click OK.